 If you can, a good option to begin with might be borrowing a camera from a friend to test it out first.
-Otherwise, to benefit you in the long run, perhaps look at getting a DSLR or MILC camera (Removable Lens) instead of a bridge camera.
+Otherwise, to benefit you in the long run, perhaps look at getting a DSLR or MILC camera (Removable Lens).

 If you go into Jonathan’s Photo Warehouse on George Street in Dunedin, ask them for recommendations for the type of things you want in a camera and your budget.
 They should be able to point you in the right direction.
 You can also look up reviews and specs online which might help with your decision from the recommendations given.

 As for the lens, get a single lens kit (better for learning as you won’t need to swap lenses) with an 18mm-105mm lens, or something similar.

 Any other questions?

 When you apply to study with Otago Polytechnic, you will be enrolled with Te Pūkenga, the new national network of vocational and applied education in Aotearoa New Zealand.
 You will learn in the same way, in the same place, and with the same people, and you will graduate with a Te Pūkenga qualification.